khalid091/Cypress-API-Web-Integration/app/README.md

    - Verify the frontend is running on port 5713
    - Check browser console for errors

-## Development
+## Development Notes

 - The server uses Express for HTTP endpoints and `ws` for WebSocket functionality
 - Price updates are sent every second
 - The server maintains state for coins and inventory
+- Frontend is built with vanilla JavaScript and uses Vite for development
+- WebSocket connection is automatically established when the frontend loads